 - A private network is built using public network resources.

 - A virtual PABX is created using different switches.

 - A PNP (private numbering plan) can be incorporated on those numbers.

 - Facilities such as CT, CH, dialed restrictions and other supplementary services can be provided within the network.

 - Each line or user is assigned a class of service and specific rights in the network.

 - To access the VPN from outside by one of VPN user, he is required to dial a password.

-- Screening feature can be used to put restriction on outgoing and incoming calls.
+- Screening feature can be used to put a restriction on outgoing and incoming calls.

-- Call charges are assigned to VPN service subscriber.
+- Call charges are assigned to the VPN service subscriber.

-- Additional Account Codes are assigned to service subscriber to analyse the cost line wise.
+- Additional Account Codes are assigned to service subscribers to analyze the cost line wise.